Eucalyptus Essential Oil, Lemon-Scented

 Lemon-Scented Eucalyptus Essential Oil Recipes

-- Respiratory Support Blend: 4 drops Eastern hemlock oil, 2 drops eucalyptus oil, 2 drops peppermint oil and 4 drops chamomile oil.
+- Respiratory Support Blend: 4 drops Forest essential oil blend, 2 drops lemon-scented eucalyptus essential oil, 2 drops peppermint essential oil and 4 drops chamomile esstential oil.
 Add to steaming water and inhale several times daily, or add to ½ oz unscented balm and rub on chest as needed.

-- Household Cleanser Spray: 12 drops pinon pine oil, 12 drops eucalyptus, 12 drops tea tree oil and 12 drops cajeput mixed with water in an 8 oz spray bottle.
+- Household Cleanser Spray: 12 drops Legends essential oil blend, 12 drops lemon-scented eucalyptus essential oil, 12 drops tea tree essential oil and 12 drops lemon essential oil mixed with water in an 8 oz spray bottle.

-- Free Breath: 2 drops cedar oil, 4 drops frankincense oil, 4 drops juniper berry oil and 2 drops eucalyptus.
-Diffuse, use inhalation therapy, or mix several drops in 1 oz of carrier oil and apply topically to chest.
+- Free Breath: 2 drops cedar essential oil, 4 drops frankincense essential oil, 4 drops juniper berry essential oil and 2 drops lemon-scented eucalyptus essential oil.
+Diffuse, use inhalation therapy, or mix several drops in 1 oz of jojoba oil and apply topically to chest.

 Lemon-Scented Eucalyptus Essential Oil Profile